All Episodes

-Yes, America's Anchorman is away, and this is your undocumented Anchorman sitting in.
+Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

-Uh Rush will be back uh Thursday, Thursday.
+Rush will be back Thursday, Thursday.

-Uh he has flown eighteen hours there.
+He has flown 18 hours there.

-He's gonna fly fifteen hours back.
+He's going to fly 15 hours back.

 We've had people trying to guess which healthcare system.

-I mean, just ask the extras in Lord of the Rings, because that that they they just uh uh A HR wanted to know whether they had a good health care system in me, but they yeah, they filmed all the uh the suddenly like uh the the population in New Zealand trebled because they filmed Lord of the Rings down there, and uh the healthcare managed to cope with them.
+But yeah, they filmed all the, suddenly, like the population in New Zealand trebled because they filmed Lord of the Rings down there, and the healthcare managed to cope with them.

 So luge trauma.

-You can't handle hip no health.
+You can't handle hip, no health.

-It would be unreasonable to expect any first world health system uh to be able to cope with both hip replacements and an increase in luge trauma at the same time.
+It would be unreasonable to expect any first world health system to be able to cope with both hip replacements and an increase in luge trauma at the same time.

 So you have to be able to prioritize.